 Start your church group now

 Groups like this take little upkeep—people join because they want to get to know each other.
 By creating the group and pointing people to it as a church, you get to be the catalyst that helps people build community.
-If you’re staff is already stretched too thin, delegate the group to a member of your congregation—just don’t delegate the responsibility to tell people about your group.
+If your staff is already stretched too thin, delegate the group to a member of your congregation—just don’t delegate the responsibility to tell people about your group.

 If you want people to join your group, make it clear that the church is recommending it.
 Slip it into your announcements.
 Include it in your contact information.
 Send an invite in your newsletter, or share the link on social media.
 Show people that the Faithlife Group is a place the church suggests you go if you would like to get to know other members in another setting.